ILabiak/TG_BOTS/README.md

 # BOT 2
 The second bot is made to check whether Instagram account creditals are valid to automize some work in the future

+# BOT 3
+The third bot is made to practice asynchronous programming.
+It includes many functions, which use async/await or promises.
+The purpose of the bot is to check accounts and give some info about them

+# BOT 4
+This bot is still in progress.
+It includes work with database, different apis, and different scenes on Telegram.